agnesbn/VIS_assignment2/README.md

 The best performing model for both datasets was **ShallowNet** with 98% accuracy for MNIST_784 and 55% for CIFAR_10.
 What's more, the training curve for both the MNIST_784 and CIFAR_10 data suggests that with longer training time training loss would continuously decrease (and thus accuracy would continue to increase).

-MNIST_784                                |  CIFAR_10
+**MNIST_784**                            |  **CIFAR_10**
 :---------------------------------------:|:---------------------------------------:
 ![](out/nn/nn_MNIST_784_sn_history.png)  |  ![](out/nn/nn_CIFAR_10_sn_history.png)

 The next best performing model was **LeNet** with 97% accuracy for MNIST_784 and 51% for CIFAR_10.
 Only the training curve for the CIFAR_10 data suggests that the training and test loss would decrease and thus accuracy increase with more training.
-The curve for MNIST_784 seems to have almost flattened out.
+The curve for MNIST_784 seems to have flattened out long before the 15th epoch.

-MNIST_784                                |  CIFAR_10
+**MNIST_784**                            |  **CIFAR_10**
 :---------------------------------------:|:---------------------------------------:
 ![](out/nn/nn_MNIST_784_ln_history.png)  |  ![](out/nn/nn_CIFAR_10_ln_history.png)

+Changing the number of epochs relative to the input data and the model would most likely give better results than the ones provided here after 15 epochs training.